 So Skyr to us is what cheese is to you (at least if you’re European)!
-We have it for breakfast, lunch or afternoon snack.
-It has been a part of the Icelandic traditional diet since the country was settled in the 900 and is mentioned many times in the Icelandic sagas.
+We have it for breakfast, lunch or afternoon snacks.
+It has been a part of the traditional Icelandic diet since the country was settled in the 9th century and is mentioned many times in the Icelandic sagas.
 It was known throughout the Nordic countries but eventually forgotten except in Iceland.

-At restaurants, you will often find skyr-based desserts on the menu, such as cheesecake and ice cream.
-Skyr cake is very popular among the locals, which is like cheesecake, except with Skyr.
-If you join our Reykjavik Food Lovers tour we will offer you a fantastic skyr dessert.
-One thing is for sure, you shouldn’t leave without trying!
-You can get a version of Skyr in the States
+You will often find skyr-based desserts on the menu at restaurants, such as cheesecake and ice cream.
+Skyr cake is very popular among the locals, like cheesecake, except with Skyr.
+We will offer you a fantastic skyr dessert if you join our Reykjavik Food Lovers tour.
+One thing is for sure; you shouldn’t leave without trying!

 Please signup HERE for our newsletter for more fun facts and information about Iceland!